 In the end, Aba picks four favourites (coincidentally, she also has four children): INatural Moisture Hair Therapy (“my hair loves it”), Splendour Body Oil (“it is light but really moisturizing”), Facial Oil (“it’s so good”) and the Moringa Facial Wash (“I really love it”).

 Aba’s resume is impressive: after earning her degree from Queen’s University, she went on to pursue a Masters and PhD in Materials and Chemical Engineering from the Royal Military College of Canada.
 She runs two successful Day Spas.
-She is currently the Chair of the Tourism Kingston Board and a board member of the Downtown Kingston Business Improvement Area.
+She was the Chair of the Tourism Kingston Board and is a board member of the Downtown Kingston Business Improvement Area.
 She is co-chair of Queen’s University Council of Anti-Racism and Equity and founded the Let’s Talk Kingston series aimed at promoting discussions about racism, inclusion and equity.
 She has been involved for many years with Youth Diversion, a Kingston-based youth-at-risk program.
-Earlier this year, Aba was awarded the Kingston Civic Award for Honourable Achievement.
+Recently, Aba was awarded the Kingston Civic Award for Honourable Achievement.

 At the heart of Aba’s many commitments is community, something that is very important to her, her family and her business.
 Whether it comes to volunteer work, the charities she supports through her business or the environmentally friendly packaging on her products, Aba lives by the philosophy that community is everything.

 “We are part of a community so we have to give back to that community, be involved in it,” she says.
 “If we are asking people to come to us, we also have to go to them, to reach out…We are all part of a whole.”